-What impact does a family court finding of domestic violence have on a child custody case?
+What impact does domestic violence have on a child custody case?
 Does domestic violence even matter when a family law judge when he or she rules on issues like legal custody, physical custody and the amount of visitation?
 This article answers this often asked question.

 Divorce lawyers who represent alleged perpetrators of domestic violence in family court will likely tell you that these domestic violence cases often come out of nowhere.
 That is because a person claiming to be a victim of domestic violence can be in Family Court the same day or next day to seek a restraining order and can sometimes do so without advance notice.
 This gets the restraining order process underway where, within only a few weeks after the temporary orders are granted or denied, the Family Court has a full hearing on whether the allegations are true or not.